Souldiers: Development

 The game was announced on October 20, 2021 in partnership with IGN.
 Souldiers was also featured in the MIX (Media Indie Exchange) NEXT showcase 2021 with a commented trailer by the developers introducing the gameplay and classes of the game.

 Souldiers was originally produced in Spanish and was subsequently localized into British English, French, German, Russian, Portuguese, Chinese and Japanese.
-Localization was coordinated by Ad Ludus Game Localization, with the Spanish to English translation itself also being directly produced by the same brand.
+Localization was coordinated by Ad Ludus Game Localization, with the Spanish to English translation itself also being directly produced by the same.
 The game was initially scheduled to launch on May 19, but was delayed to June 2 to add further polish.

 Reception

 Souldiers received "generally favorable" reviews for Windows, PlayStation 5, and Xbox Series X/S, and "mixed or average" reviews for Nintendo Switch, according to review aggregator Metacritic.

-Mitch Vogel of Nintendo Life gave the game 7 stars out of 10 and praised the art style, abundance of collectibles, and combat system while criticizing the performance problems, long load times, and difficulty spikes.
+Mitch Vogel of Nintendo Life praised the art style, abundance of collectibles, and combat system while criticizing the performance problems, long load times, and difficulty spikes.